mzguntalan/zephyr/README.md

 ## Installation<a id="installation"></a>
 Warning: still in the **alpha** version.
-Expect occasional bugs, especially when doing `trace`, please submit them to Issues.
+If you encounter bugs, please submit them to Issues and I'll try to fix them as soon as possible.

 ```bash
 pip install z-zephyr